MicrosoftDocs/customer-voice/fp-docs/get-started.md

 - The format of survey responses on the **Responses** tab is slightly different when compared to non-GCC regions.
 The report can only display up to 50,000 responses.
 You can create a Power BI report and connect directly to Common Data Service to see all the responses.

 - By default, the anonymous sharing of surveys is disabled.
 A tenant administrator must enable anonymous sharing by selecting the **Send a link to the form and collect responses** check box under **External sharing** in the Microsoft 365 admin center.
-More information: [Administrator settings for Microsoft Forms](https://support.microsoft.com/office/administrator-settings-for-microsoft-forms-48161c55-fbae-4f37-8951-9e3befc0248b?ui=en-us&rs=en-us&ad=us)<!--This link didn't work for me.
-Funnily enough, it ~did~ work when I used the language code: https://support.microsoft.com/en-us/office/administrator-settings-for-microsoft-forms-48161c55-fbae-4f37-8951-9e3befc0248b Please see whether you get the same result?
-If so, we'll need to ignore warnings about using en-us -->
+More information: [Administrator settings for Microsoft Forms](https://support.microsoft.com/en-us/office/administrator-settings-for-microsoft-forms-48161c55-fbae-4f37-8951-9e3befc0248b)

 - Microsoft Forms Pro on GCC uses your Microsoft Exchange mailbox to send the survey.
 For information about Exchange mailbox limits, see [Exchange Online limits](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits).